codingkatty/pirate-ai/README.md

 Not a reaalllly big update, but used UptimeRobot to keep Render onilne, so the 'wait' is removed and the AI will reply fast and almost instantly.
 Also, I changed the README images to host on Imgur, so it is readable in the High Seas README page.

 Small edit: Used cron-job instead.
 Its more flexible and it works, too!
+Small edit x2: Added 'enter' key for easy send.
+It now works more smoothly.
  - Update shipped at 5/12/2024

 ---